Appropriate ‘roles’ are applied to newly obtained Smartcards so pharmacy team members can carry out tasks relevant to their job.

 Checking which role codes are on your card

 At present, pharmacy Smartcard users cannot themselves check the exact Activity codes on their card but they can check their Pharmacy Positions using the Checking my Smartcard profile using Care Identity Service guide.
 Some RAs may provide reports to their users about the set-up and codes relating to their cards.
 Pharmacy staff wishing to check their own Activity codes, may request information from their RA.
 In the event of difficulties, pharmacies can refer to the Smartcard escalation process guide, and this guide can be shared with local RAs by email if required.
 PSNC worked with the central NHS Digital Smartcard team on this guidance.

-Administrator/Sponsor/Unlocker - rights, training, powers and how to obtain rights
+Administrator/Sponsor/Unlocker (setting up and training/powers and how to obtain rights

 Local Smartcard Administrators (LSA) or Sponsors roles can help pharmacy team members with Smartcard matters.